nunnatsa/ginkgolinter/README.md

 For async assertions, the matcher works similarly, but there is a special case for functions that take in a single `gomega.Gomega` argument and return no values; in this special case, `Succeed` can still be used.

-The following usages are legal forms of this matcher for async assertions:
+The following usages are valid forms of this matcher for async assertions:
   ```go
   EventuallyWithOffset(1, func() error {
     _, err := os.ReadFile("someFile")